 - Add 2 tablespoons oil to the pot, heat, and add shallots, carrots and leeks.
 Cook until browned, stirring regularly, about 6 minutes.
 Add garlic and sauté for 1 more minute.

 - Add wine, broth and thyme to the pot.
 Bring to a simmer while stirring and releasing the browned bits stuck to the bottom of the pot.
 Then add in chicken, potatoes and tomatoes.
 Bring back to a simmer, lower heat to medium low, and cover.

 - Braise until chicken is cooked and tender and potatoes are fork tender, about 40 minutes.

 - Remove chicken, potatoes and vegetables with a slotted spoon onto a platter.
 Cover with foil to keep hot.
 Remove thyme.

-- Bring sauce to a simmer and reduce for 7-10 minutes until the sauce coats the back of the spoon.
-Season with salt and pepper to taste if needed.
+- Season with salt and pepper to taste if needed.

 - Pour sauce over chicken or serve on the side and garnish with parsley!